nens/threedi-docs/source/h_simulation_settings.rst

 """""""""""""""""""""""
 [max_degree_gauss_seidel](no default)

-One of the methods to solve a matrix is by Gauss-Seidel elimination, substitution.
-This method is efficient for 1D-dominated models, but less so for 2D-dominated models.
-A higher value will lead the computational core to use this method more often.
+One of the methods used by the computational core to solve matrix equations is the Gauss-Seidel method.
+This method is efficient for systems with limited connections, for example 1D-dominated models, but less efficient for systems with lots of bifurcations, for example 2D-dominated models.
+A higher value will allow the computational core more iterations to reach convergence.

 Values below are advised for different model types:
 - 5 for surface 2D flow only